eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-http.md

 [target topics and filtering](basic-connections.html#target-topics-and-filtering) for more information on that.

-Outbound messages are published to the configured target address if one of the subjects in `"authorizationContext"` has READ permission on the Thing, that is associated with a message.
+Outbound messages are published to the configured target address if one of the subjects in `"authorizationContext"` has READ permission on the Tthing, which is associated with a message.

 ```json
 {